jhrcook/100DaysOfSwift/README.md

 **Day 56 - July 30, 2019:** I continued working on the Plant Traker before work.
 I got the keyboard interface with the Notes section working.
 Any text entered into the Notes is now saved to the `Plant` instance and all of data is saved when the user navigates back to the Library view controller.

 **Day 57 - July 31, 2019:** I continued working on the Plant Tracker before work.
 I added the image picker last night and and image viewer this morning.
 The user can also delete the plant from the library within the detail view controller.

+**Day 58 - August 1, 2019:** More work on the app including adding options to the iOS Settings app and accessing the values in the app.